lucas-piessevaux/lucas-piessevaux.github.io/index.md

 ![index](6287.jpg)

+**Presently,**

 I'm a third year PhD student at the University of Bonn supervised by [Markus Hausmann](https://staff.math.su.se/markus.hausmann/).

+**Forthcomingly,**

+Starting in October 2026, I'll be a postdoc at Mathematics Münster in the context of a Young Research Group joint with [Anish Chedalavada](https://aragogh.github.io/) and [Florian Riedel](https://spectralscheme.gitlab.io/).

+**Previously,**

 Before that, I finished my master's degree at the Freie Universität Berlin supervised by [Gabriel Angelini-Knoll](https://www.gangeliniknoll.com/).
 Before that, I was an undergrad in mathematics and physics at KU Leuven.

 A complete CV is available upon request.

-**Note**
-from September 2022 to August 2023, Markus and I were at Stockholm University, please do not use my SU email address as it is closed.

-**My research interests include**
+**My research interests:**

--Equivariant and global homotopy theory, equivariant generalisations of chromatic homotopy theory, equivariant formal groups.

--K-theory, motivic cohomology, trace methods, the even filtration and its relation to synthetic spectra and equivariant formal groups.
+I am broadly interested in ((chromatic) equivariant) stable homotopy, studied through the lens of synthetic/motivic/even filtered techniques.
+Examples of this word salad include the following
+-The interaction between the even filtration and (global) equivariance, as mediated by equivariant motivic homotopy theory.
+-The geometry of oriented global group laws (an "elliptic" style decompletion of the Quillen formal group on an even ring spectrum).
+-Geometric representation theory over complex bordism or the sphere spectrum.